December 29, 2020

 3 minute read

 Over the winter, with some prodding from a friend in the neighborhood, I decided to get into making coffee from scratch.
 And I decided to jump into the deep end with Moka Pot (sometimes known as a “stove-top espresso maker”).
 Coffee brewing with a Moka pot.
 Moka pots are more popular in Europe, but can be found all over the world; they’ve been around since the 1930’s.
-The Moka pot is a stove-top coffee pot which approximates espresso while not costing a small fortune (as opposed to espresso makers which can be pricey). ...
+The Moka pot is a stove-top coffee pot which approximates espresso while not costing a small fortune (as opposed to espresso makers which can be pricey).
+They come in a variety of sizes; and size does matter when it comes to Moka pot.
+Moka pots are sold in increments of “cup” sizes, where each “cup” corresponds with a single-shot of Moka “espresso”; exactly that much “espresso” must be brewed every time for consistent (or even decent) results. ...

 February 2, 2020